Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Methodology

 \subsection{Whole-body pose estimation}

 After obtaining whole-body detections, we apply whole-body pose estimation for each person that detects 133 keypoints, which enables anonymization.
-To achieve self-supervised domain adaptation, we propose to fine-tune a state-of-the-art model using its own joint predictions, similar to~\citep{issenhuth2019face}.
+To achieve self-supervised domain adaptation, we adopt the strategy from~\citep{issenhuth2019face} to fine-tune a state-of-the-art model using its own joint predictions.
 Specifically, we use an RTMPose model~\citep{jiang2023rtmpose} trained on 14 public datasets to estimate initial keypoints of the augmented whole-body detections $\mathcal{A}$.
 Then, we only keep the high-score keypoints as the pseudo labels.
 Finally, we fine-tune the model using the OR data and the COCO-Wholebody dataset~\citep{jin2020whole} simultaneously, which allows better performance.